bolticio/serverless-blueprints/nodejs/boltic-sdk/budget-app/README.md

 3. Run locally or deploy to Boltic Serverless to share the budgeting UI.
 4. Extend the schema or UI—add tags, recurring reminders, or export features as needed.

-Leverage this template whenever you need a fast, data-driven budgeting workflow on top of the Boltic Database SDK.
+Use this blueprint whenever you need a fast, data-driven budgeting workflow backed by the Boltic Database SDK.